-"I certify under the penalty of law, that the vector attraction requirements in Part III.B.1, have been met.
-This determination has been made under my direction and supervision in accordance with the system designed to assure that qualified personnel properly gathered and evaluated the information used to determine that the vector attraction reduction requirements have been met.
+"I certify under the penalty of law, that the heavy metals requirements in Part II.B.1., the pathogen requirements in Part II.B.2., the vector attraction requirements in Part II.B.3., the management practices in Part II.D., (if necessary) have been met.
+This determination has been made under my direction and supervision in accordance with the system designed to assure that qualified personnel properly gather and evaluate the information used to determine that the pathogen requirements, the vector attraction reduction requirements, the management practices and the site restrictions have been met.
 I am aware that there are significant penalties for false certification including the possibility of imprisonment."

-- 3. Records of monitoring information shall include: - a.
+- 4. Records of monitoring information shall include: - a.
 The date, exact place, and time of sampling or measurements; - b.
 The initials or name(s) of the individual(s) who performed the sampling or measurements; - c.
-The date(s) analyses were performed; - d.
+The date(s) analyses were performed;

+- d.
 The time(s) analyses were initiated; - e.
-The initials or name(s) of individual(s) who performed the analyses;
+The initials or name(s) of individual(s) who performed the analyses; - f.

-- f.
 References and written procedures, when available, for the analytical techniques or methods used; and, - g.
-The results of such analyses, including the bench sheets, instrument readouts, computer disks or tapes, etc., used to determine these results. - 4.
-The MWTF shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit and records of all data used to complete the application for this permit for the life of the permit.
+The results of such analyses, including the bench sheets, instrument readouts, computer disks or tapes, etc., used to determine these results. - 5.
+MWRF shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit and records of all data used to complete the application for this permit for the life of the permit.
 Data collected on site, copies of Biosolids Report forms, and a copy of this UPDES biosolids-only permit must be maintained on site during the duration of activity at the permitted location.

-H. Twenty-four Hour Notice of Noncompliance Reporting
+K. Twenty-four Hour Notice of Noncompliance Reporting.

-- 1. The MWTF shall report any noncompliance including transportation accidents and spills from the transfer of biosolids which may seriously endanger health or the environment as soon as possible, but no later than 24 hours from the time the MWTF first became aware of the circumstances.
-The report shall be made to the Division of Water Quality at (801) 538-6146 or (801) 536-4123 (24-hour answering machine). - 2.
-A written submission shall also be provided within five days of the time that the MWTF becomes aware of the circumstances.
+- 1. MWRF shall report any noncompliance including transportation accidents, spills, and uncontrolled runoff from biosolids transfer or land application sites which may seriously endanger health or the environment as soon as possible, but no later than 24 hours from the time MWRF first became aware of the circumstances.
+The report shall be made to the Division of Water Quality at (801) 536-4300 or (801) 536-4123 (24-hour answering machine). - 2.
+A written submission shall also be provided within five days of the time that MWRF becomes aware of the circumstances.
 The written submission shall contain: - a.
 A description of the noncompliance and its cause; - b.
 The period of noncompliance, including exact dates and times; - c.
-The estimated time noncompliance is expected to continue if it has not been corrected; and, - d.
+The estimated time noncompliance is expected to continue if it has not been corrected; and. - d.
 Steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance. - 3.
-The Executive Secretary may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Division of Water Quality, by phone, at (801) 538-6146. - 4.
-Reports shall be submitted to the addresses in Part III.E.1, Reporting of Monitoring Results..
+The Executive Secretary may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Division of Water Quality, by phone, at (801) 536-4300. - 4.
+Reports shall be submitted to the addresses in Part II.H., Reporting of Monitoring Results.